MichaelRWolf/wendy-ai/notes-from-google-doc.md

 🪶 Why This Matters for Communication

-Voice Shifts: Your language flexes depending on who you’re speaking to.
+Voice Shifts: Your language flexes depending on who you're speaking to.
 When you address Christians or devotional mystics, you might sound Sky-God or God-Personality.
 When you write from Teleios, you sound like Ground-of-Being.

 → So the AI Clone needs to recognize and intentionally code-switch among these registers.

-Inclusive Container: Your digital “temple” (website, programs, THRIVE) should feel like home for all three, not a hierarchy that shames earlier stages.
+Inclusive Container: Your digital "temple" (website, programs, THRIVE) should feel like home for all three, not a hierarchy that shames earlier stages.

-→ We’ll design messaging and tone gradients that welcome everyone and gently invite evolution.
+→ We'll design messaging and tone gradients that welcome everyone and gently invite evolution.

-Discernment in Content Creation: When generating writing, posts, or teachings, we’ll tag each piece with something like:
+Discernment in Content Creation: When generating writing, posts, or teachings, we'll tag each piece with something like:

 Consciousness register: Sky-God | God-Personality | Ground-of-Being